How to Fix Uneven Shoulders (When Exercises Don't Work)

 The single-leg eye closure test reveals which system is driving the asymmetry.
 That's valuable.
 But knowing which system is the problem is not the same as fixing it.

-Uneven shoulders are driven by distorted signals arriving at the brainstem from three sensory systems that determine how the brain positions the shoulder girdle relative to gravity.
-When even one sends asymmetric input, the brainstem elevates one shoulder, rotates the spine, and shifts the pelvis accordingly.
+Uneven shoulders are driven by distorted feedback arriving at the brainstem from three sensory systems that determine how the brain positions the shoulder girdle relative to gravity.
+When even one sends asymmetric feedback, the brainstem elevates one shoulder, rotates the spine, and shifts the pelvis accordingly.

 The correction sequence is different depending on which pattern you have.

-- If the LEFT foot is sending distorted input → Right shoulder compensates high
+- If the LEFT foot is sending distorted feedback → Right shoulder compensates high

 - If the RIGHT eye is underperforming → Left shoulder elevates